 Right, to kind of take over the land and [AUDIO OUT]

 And you see Lady Columbia, and what is retreating in the wake of the manifest destiny.
 Aboriginal people and--

 Buffalo.
-[INAUDIBLE].
+The ecology.
 So this idea actually started-- this is an 1800s painting-- but this idea started in 1455 out of the Catholic church.
 It's called the Doctrine of Discovery.
 Pope Nicholas put out a papal bull that said, go forth, enslave, colonize, pillage the pagan nations.
 So white Christian nations were authorized to take the land and enslave the people and were considered doing God's will when they did that.

 So it was beginning of the Age of Discovery, the Nina, the Pinta, the Santa Maria, 1492, you know, all that stuff came out of this Doctrine of Discovery.
 And it wasn't over when the United States officially formed.
 The Supreme Court upheld the Doctrine of Discovery, first in 1823 in the Macintosh case.
 It's nicknamed the Finders Keepers law.

 In other words, if a white Christian puts a flag down somewhere, that land then becomes part of that white Christian person's nation.
 And so indigenous people are considered domestic dependents.
 They have the right to occupy the lands that they're assigned, but not actually the right to own their own territory.